xetorthio/johm/README.md

 # JOhm

-JOhm is a Object-hash mapping library for Java inspired on the awesome [Ohm](http://github.com/soveran/ohm).
+JOhm is a blazingly fast Object-Hash Mapping library for Java inspired by the awesome [Ohm](http://github.com/soveran/ohm).
+The JOhm OHM is a modern-day avatar of the old ORM's like Hibernate with the difference being that we are not dealing with an RDBMS here but with a NoSQL rockstar.

 JOhm is a library for storing objects in [Redis](http://github.com/antirez/redis), a persistent key-value database.
+JOhm is designed to be minimally-invasive and relies wholly on reflection aided by annotation hooks for persistence.
+The fundamental idea is to allow large existing codebases to easily plug into Redis without the need to extend framework base classes or provide excessive configuration metadata.

+Durable data storage is available via the Redis Append-only file (AOF).
+The default persistence strategy is Snapshotting.

 ## What can I do with JOhm?
-Right now it is still in development.
-So just the following features are available.
+JOhm is still in active development.
+The following features are currently available:

 - Basic attribute persistence (String, Integer, etc...)
 - Auto-numeric Ids